Nawab Mayana Nizam Vali: Personal life

 N. M. Nizam Vali was the second son of Nawab Mayana Badiruddin a wealthy landlord of his times in Kadiri town of Anantapur district, Andhra Pradesh.
 He was a daring and dynamic personality right from his childhood.
 As a child he used to challenge common irrational fears and beliefs among friends.
-At a tender age he used to sleep on village graves to prove that devils exist nowhere except in human minds.
+At an early age he used to sleep on village graves to prove that devils exist nowhere except in human minds.

 Throughout his life, Nizam Vali stood for the rights of the poor and the needy.
 When one Ramudu, a poor man from Kadiri, died in police custody in 1985, he sat for a hunger strike unto death (Amarana Nirahara Deeksha) seeking justice.

 He always sought people’s unity and harmony among different communities.
 When there was a communal riot at Kadiri town in 1984, he worked hard to unify the riot affected people.
 He always said communal divide between common people will benefit the rich and influential.
 Subsequent political developments proved him right.
 He and his close friend Dr Srinivasulu Naidu were instrumental in restoring normalcy in the town.